Antarctica Is Losing Ice Faster Every Year - Slashdot

 Re: (Score:2)

-Sure man, it's the rest of the scientific community that can't estimate likely sea level rises properly.
-Captain cubic miles is dead on balls accurate.

-Correct arithmetic (Score:2)
+Correct arithmetic (Score:4, Insightful)

 Since when is one foot = 0.75 of a mile?